Learning of Linear Dynamical Systems as a Non-Commutative Polynomial Optimization Problem: Introduction

-Proper learning is desirable for a number of reasons: outside of the discovery of the actual dynamics, proper learning makes it possible to consider shape constraints easily and to compare the learned model with prior information to check its consistency.
-For example, the measurement chain has guarantees on the overall error in many applications, which makes it possible to develop guarantees on the magnitude of the measurement noise from above.
-Proper learning also allows for the estimation of subsequent observations, which is known as the ``prediction-error'' approach to improper learning \cite{Ljung1999}.

 There are three complications.
-First, the corresponding optimization problem is non-convex, and guarantees of global convergence have consequently been available only for certain special cases so far.
-Second, the optimisation problem in matricial variables is non-commutative, and hence much work on general-purpose commutative non-convex optimisation is not applicable.
-Finally, the dimension $n$ of the hidden state $\phi_t$ is not known, in general.
-Although \cite{Tuhin} have shown that a lower-dimensional model can approximate a higher-dimensional one rather well, in many cases, it is hard to pick $n$ in practice.
+First, the dimension $n$ of the hidden state $\phi_t$ is not known, in general.
+Although \cite{TuhinJMLR} have shown that a lower-dimensional model can approximate a higher-dimensional one rather well, in many cases, it is hard to choose $n$ in practice.
+Second, the corresponding optimization problem is non-convex, and guarantees of global convergence have been available only for certain special cases.
+Finally, the operators-valued optimization problem is non-commutative, and hence much work on general-purpose commutative non-convex optimization is not applicable without making assumptions \cite[cf.]{bondar2023globally} on the dimension of the hidden state.

-Overall, our goal is to develop a method for proper learning of LDS that could also estimate the dimension of the hidden state and that would do so with guarantees of global convergence to the best possible estimate, given the observations.
+Here, we aim to develop a method for proper learning of LDS that could also estimate the dimension of the hidden state and that would do so with guarantees of global convergence to the best possible estimate, given the observations.
 This would promote explainability beyond what forecasting methods without global convergence guarantees allow for.
-Informally speaking, our approach to proper learning makes it easy to claim ``what you see is what you get'' (because of the convergence guarantees) as well as to explain ``the why'' (because the recovery of the dynamics).
 In particular, our contributions are:

-\begin{itemize} \item We cast proper learning of a linear dynamical system as a non-commutative polynomial optimization problem (NCPOP).
-This makes it possible to utilize prior information as shape constraints in the NCPOP. \item For the first time, we present numerical methods for the proper learning problem with guarantees of global convergence, by solving the resulting NCPOP via a hierarchy of convexifications and extracting the optimizer.
-The runtime is independent of the (unknown) dimension of the hidden state. \item On two well-established numerical examples \cite{arima_aaai,hazan2017learning,Jakub}, our approach outperforms standard subspace and least-squares methods, as implemented in Matlab\texttrademark{ } System Identification Toolbox\texttrademark. \end{itemize}
+\begin{itemize} \item We cast learning of a linear dynamical system with an unknown dimension of the hidden state as a non-commutative polynomial optimization problem (NCPOP).
+This also makes it possible to utilize prior information as shape constraints in the NCPOP. \item We show how to use Navascules-Pironio-Acin (NPA) hierarchy \citep{Pironio2010} of convexifications of the NCPOP to obtain bounds and guarantees of global convergence.
+The runtime is independent of the (unknown) dimension of the hidden state. \item In two well-established small examples of \cite{arima_aaai,hazan2017learning,Jakub}, our approach outperforms standard subspace and least squares methods, as implemented in Matlab\texttrademark{ } System Identification Toolbox\texttrademark. \end{itemize}